programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 import plotly.graph_objects as go import plotly.express as px
 ```

-## Installation and Imports in Google Colab
-spaCy is permanently pre-installed in Google Colab, so you do not need to run ```!pip install``` prior to importing.

-Run the following cell to import spaCy and other packages necessary for this lesson.
+Next, you'll need to download and call the English language model needed for the NLP pipeline.
+We'll choose eng_core_web_sm, the small English pipeline which has been tagged on written web texts
 ```
-# Install and import spacy
-import spacy

-# Load the natural language processing pipeline
-# We'll choose eng_core_web_sm, the small English pipeline which has been tagged on written web texts
+!spacy download en_core_web_sm

 nlp = spacy.load("en_core_web_sm")

-# Load spaCy visualizer
-from spacy import displacy

-# Import files to upload documents and metadata
-import files

-# Import pandas DataFrame packages
-import pandas as pd

-# Import graphing package
-import plotly.graph_objects as go import plotly.express as px
 ```

-# Load Files into DataFrame
+Once you have completed this installation, you will not need to repeat it as long as you continue working in the same environment.

+## Upload Text Files
 After all necessary packages have been imported, it is time to upload the data for analysis with spaCy.
-As above, the process differs slightly between Jupyter Notebook and Google Colab.
+Prior to running the code below, make sure the text files you are going to analyze are saved to your local machine.
+The upload process differs slightly if working in Google Colab versus Jupyter Notebook.

-## Upload Files to Jupyter Notebook
+### Upload Files to Jupyter Notebook
-To upload the student papers and metadata for analysis, you will first need to downloaded all the files to a folder your local machine.
-Then, run the code below to create a for loop which looks in the folder where the student papers are saved, finds all .txt files, and appends them and their file names to two separate lists.
+Run the code below to create a for loop which looks in the folder where the student papers are saved, finds all .txt files, and appends them and their file names to two separate lists.
 You will need to substitute "path_to_directory" with the actual path to the folder where your text files are stored.
 ```
-# Create empty lists for file names and contents
 texts = []
 file_names = []
-# Iterate through each file in the path

 for _file_name in os.listdir('path_to_directory'):
-# Look for only text files
     if _file_name.endswith('.txt'):
-    # Append contents of each text file to text list
         texts.append(open(path_to_directory + '/' + _file_name, 'r').read()
-        # Append name of each file to file name list
         file_names.append(_file_name)
 ```
 Transform the two lists into a dictionary, where each file name is associated with its body of text.